hussien89aa/MigrationMapper/README.md

 <b>MigrationMapper</b> is an open source tool that provides the developer with easy-to-use and comprehensive way of extracting, from given list of input projects, existing method mapping between two third-party libraries using program analysis based on Abstract Syntax Tree (AST) code representation.
 In a nutshell, MigrationMiner (i) detects, (ii) extracts, (iii) filters, and (iv) collects code changes related to any performed migration. (iiv) mapping which detects mapping between two APIs methods.
 A demo video of MigrationMapper is available at [Youtube](https://www.youtube.com/watch?v=D-01g2GjuTg)

  ### When you use this tool, please cite this paper.
 <pre>
-@article{alrubaye2020Automation,
+@inproceedings{alrubaye2019use,
-  title={Towards the Automation of Migration and Safety of Third-Party Libraries}, author={Alrubaye, Hussein}, year={2020}, booktitle={Rochester Institute of Technology}
+  title={On the use of information retrieval to automate the detection of third-party java library migration at the method level}, author={Alrubaye, Hussein and Mkaouer, Mohamed Wiem and Ouni, Ali}, booktitle={2019 IEEE/ACM 27th International Conference on Program Comprehension (ICPC)}, pages={347--357}, year={2019}, organization={IEEE}
 }
 </pre>

 ## Prerequisites

-* Install java JKD from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+* Install java JDK >= 8 from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-* Install Eclipse IDE for Java Developers from [here](https://www.eclipse.org/downloads/packages/).
+* Install Any Java IDE that support Maven Java project such as (Eclipse, IntelliJ IDEA, etc).
 * Install  MYSQL Server from [here](https://dev.mysql.com/downloads/installer/).
 * Install Python 3.8 or later from [here](https://www.python.org/downloads/).
-* If you using Ubuntu install curl by running the following commands "sudo apt install curl"
+* Tool only Support MacOS and Linux based OS (ex, Ubuntu).
+If you using Ubuntu install curl by running the following commands "sudo apt install curl"

 ## How to install and run the tool